 The survey report shall be resubmitted to the Council if the Council (acting reasonably) require changes to the works identified in the report.

-Within three months of the receipt of the Council’s written approval of the survey report the Airport Companies will apply for listed building consent (if required) for any works included in the approved report.
+Within three months of the later of the receipt of pre-application advice from the Council or the receipt of the Council’s written approval of the survey report the Airport Companies will apply for listed building consent (if required) for any works included in the approved report.

 In the event that listed building consent is not obtained for the works specified in the approved report the Airport Companies will submit a revised schedule of works (the “Revised Schedule”) for the Council’s further approval and apply for listed building consent (if required) for the works described in any approved Revised Schedule within six months of the refusal of listed building consent (or such longer period as may be agreed by the Council).